Solo vs pooled mining

 Remember: the odds are the same on every solo pool on earth — a pool only changes the fee, the payout style and the latency.
 Run the numbers in the odds calculator, see how we stack up on /compare, then point your miner using /setup.

-Full disclosure: no block has been solved here yet, and most of the hashrate so far is the operator's own test rigs.
+Full disclosure: no block has been solved here yet, and this is still a small pool — though most of its hashrate now comes from community miners, not the operator.
 We'll keep saying so until that changes.

 Paste your address and copy the config from /setup, watch the pool on /status, and check every claim on /verify.
 Mine to your own address — that is what makes it truly solo.